5 Different Types of Cockroaches in Massachusetts

 Oriental Cockroaches are similar to Waterbugs because they prefer damp and dark environments.
 They are lethargic, incapable of flight, and have limited climbing abilities.

-This species can frequently be discovered in wet environments such as sewers, drains, damp basements, porches, and other similar areas.
+This species can frequently be discovered in wet environments such as sewers, drains, damp basements, porches, and other areas.

 The Oriental Cockroach is common among the different types of cockroaches in Massachusetts and is a troublesome intruder in homes.